AndreiCal/Gluwa-API-Documentation/source/index.html.md

 # Endpoints and Resources

-Welcome to the Gluwa API Reference Documentation for Endpoints and Resources These documents describe all resources available in the Gluwa API and covers the endpoints, parameters, requests and responses.
+Welcome to the Gluwa API Reference Documentation for Endpoints and Resources.
+These documents describe all resources available in the Gluwa API and covers the endpoints, parameters, requests and responses.

 # Bank